hoangduytran/blender-manual/manual/compositing/realtime_compositor.rst

 space called the *Operation Domain*.
 The nodes only consider the area of the input images that overlap the operation domain and ignores the rest of the images.
 If an input image doesn't completely overlap the operation domain, the rest of the operation domain for that input will be assumed to be a zero value, a zero vector, or a transparent zero color depending on the type.
-This behavior can be changed to an extent, see the section about *Wrapping* below.

 For instance, the figure below illustrates a case where the operation domain of a node is the large blue area and the domain of an input image is the small red area.
 In that case, the input image